 - Loneliness and depression – Depression and loneliness are major contributors in malnutrition for seniors.
 Their desire to live slips away and “the nothing left to live for” syndrome creeps in.
 A caregiver or regular visits and phone calls help with this issue.
 It’s not fun to eat alone and adding calls or visits at mealtime boots moral and the sense of being needed or loved.
 If depression seems evident, contact a physician for additional help and care.

-- Dementias – Varied types of dementias lead seniors to simply forget how to prepare foods or even how to or when to eat.
+- Dementia – Varied types of dementia lead seniors to simply forget how to prepare foods or even how to or when to eat.
 As dementia progresses foods must be pureed to a consistency that can be sipped through a straw or from a spoon.
 Careful monitoring is required at this stage as the body will forget how to swallow and choking is a hazard.

 - Hydrate, Hydrate, Hydrate – A great investment for aging parents – a water cooler.
 Companies will deliver and change the water bottles to prevent seniors from lifting and tugging.
 Coolers are available with hot and cold water making it possible for hot soup mixes, coffees and even some one-step meals to be prepared by simply adding hot water.
 Keep cups or plastic glasses in the places seniors frequent most.
 If it is there, they will usually sip.